Mortazaa/Leetcode/README.md

 # Leetcode
-A collection of 75 Leetcode problem_sets solved.
+A collection of Leetcode problem sets solved.